Restricted Evaluator Case Study

 Breadth

-One person can span more domains than legacy org charts assume.
+One human founder can span more domains than legacy org charts assume.

 Depth